MobWorx/document/docs/signal/room-signals.md

     "host": "iOS" | "iOS_EX" | "Android" | "Web" | "Web_Studio",
     "deviceId": String
   },
-  "uid": String, // deprecated, in favor of "ss" "rid": String, // room id
+  "rid": String, // room id
+  // if to == string(userId): all sessions with this user id will be kicked
+  // if to == object: only the session with this session id will be kicked "to": {
-  "to": String // the user id which shall be kicked
+    "userId": String, // the user id which shall be kicked "sessionId": String, // the session id which shall be kicked } | String
 }
 ```